-Who knows where I can find the painting by Jean Humbert with the portrait of Sideron?
+Who knows where I can find a painting by Jean Humbert, on it the portrait of Guan Anthony Sideron?

 Guan Sideron is one of the black children at the court of Stadtholder William V of the Dutch republic.
-Sideron, born in Curaçao (West Indies) , came mid-1763 at the stadtholders court in The Hague.
-He was 7 years old.
+He, born in Curaçao (West Indies) , came mid-1763 at the stadtholders court in The Hague.
+On arrival he was 7 years old.

 The seven-year-old black Sideron is probably depicted in his precious red and blue livery with a ‘more cap’ with plumes in the Dutch tricolor, red white blue, on his head.

-Later on Sideron and his younger colleague Cupid, are captured several other times in works of Art.
+Later on Sideron and his younger colleague Cupido, are captured several other times in works of Art.
 Including a few years later by La Farque in 1767 and 1781 by Hendrik Pothoven.

-I am looking for this painting for a study about their lives that will be published in a book by publisher Balans in Amsterdam.
-The Prince Bernhard Culture Fund and VSB fund are supporting a part of the research.
+I was looking for this painting for a study about their lives that is published in a book by publisher Balans in Amsterdam in 2017.
+The Prince Bernhard Culture Fund, VSB fund, Gravin van Bylandt stichting and Mondriaan Fund supported part of the research.

 All photos on this site are not intended for any commercial purpose.
 I have tried to trace all the rules and rights of all images.
 As far as I know, these images can be used in this way.
 If you ar a copyright holder and would like a piece of your work removed or the creditline changed then please do not hesitate to contact me.